Leave a Message

 Example:

-Two comparable homes list at similar prices, but the one better aligned with lifestyle expectations receives stronger offers.
+Two comparable Esencia homes list at similar prices.
+The one aligned with lifestyle expectations through village-specific staging and marketing receives a stronger offer with fewer contingencies.

 Takeaway: